 - both extra time to complete the assessment and time for rest breaks

-Alternatively, you may be taking an open-24 hour exam.
-In this case, you’ll already have more time to attempt your assessment, so additional arrangements like extra time and rest breaks won’t be needed.
+If you are taking an Inspera open-24 hour exam you will already have sufficient time to attempt your assessment, and additional arrangements like extra time and rest breaks won’t be necessary.